CKSCHW/Schwarzmann-Hub/src/deployment-notes.md

 **THIS IS THE MOST IMPORTANT AND MOST COMMON POINT OF FAILURE.
 PLEASE READ VERY CAREFULLY.**

+If this step is not done *perfectly*, you will see errors.

+#### 4.1 Firebase Service Account Key

 If this step is not done *perfectly*, you will see the `CRITICAL CONFIGURATION ERROR`.
 The application is designed to stop if the key is wrong.

-#### A. Find Your Service Account Key in Firebase

 1. Open your web browser and go to the **Firebase Console**: [https://console.firebase.google.com/](https://console.firebase.google.com/)
 2. Select your project, which is named **`work-news-hub`**.